 Utilizing state resources to find public criminal records is delved into below, as well as how to perform background checks through other county resources such as the Salt Lake City Police Department.

-How To Look Up Someone’s Criminal Records Through the Utah Department of Safety Bureau of Criminal Identification
+How To Look Up Someone’s Criminal Record Using the Utah Department of Safety Bureau of Criminal Identification

 Only Utah criminal records can be sought using this method; to obtain criminal records from other states, requestors should contact the FBI as outlined above.